-Listen to former US government analyst and celebrated whistleblower Richard Cook discuss the neocons and their orchestration of the war in Ukraine on my radio show. -Kevin Barrett, Veterans Today Editor
+Listen to former US government analyst and celebrated whistleblower Richard Cook discuss the neocons and their orchestration of the war in Ukraine on my radio show. -Kevin Barrett, VT Editor

 By Richard C. Cook

 The conclusion has become inescapable: the US IS a terrorist state.